siolag161/blog/content/the-case-of-latex-in-todays-world.md

 `iinux vs windows`, some even claim that writing in words make us [more productive](http://mappingignorance.org/2015/04/06/word-or-latex-typesetting-which-one-is-more-productive-finally-scientifically-assessed/).
 Obviously I'm well aware of its superior quality of typography.
-I also know we should wory abonot structure the content while tweaking the the appearence simultanously.
+I also know we should worry about structure the content while tweaking the the appearance simultaneously.
 Don't worry, I already did my own homework.

 Usually, one should just say: it depends on what you want to accomplish.
 But truth be told, as much as I'm impressed with how well it is at rendering